wercker/DEPRECATED-box-python/README.md

 - version increased to 1.0.0 to reflect stable status
 - newer version of virtualenv installed
 - pip (outside of virtualenv) is now also the latest version
+- wheel is now disabled in the default yaml for this box.

 ## 0.0.12